MattMcFarland/sequelize-relay/docs/graphql/using_nodedefinitions.md

   })
 });
 ```
-The connection methods described above are explained further in the [Using connections](./using_connections.md) Guide.
+The connection methods shown above are explained further in the [Using connections](./using_connections.md) Guide.